FairyWorld/collect_resource-navigator/README.md

 - [软件逆向入门导航](https://bbs.kanxue.com/thread-31840.htm)
 - <https://www.accessroot.com/>

 - [offensive-security/exploitdb-bin-sploits](https://github.com/offensive-security/exploitdb-bin-sploits)This is the official repository of [The Exploit Database](http://www.exploit-db.com/), a project sponsored by [Offensive Security](https://www.offensive-security.com/).The Exploit Database is an archive of public exploits and corresponding vulnerable software, developed for use by penetration testers and vulnerability researchers.
 Its aim is to serve as the most comprehensive collection of exploits gathered through direct submissions, mailing lists, and other public sources, and present them in a freely-available and easy-to-navigate database.
 The Exploit Database is a repository for exploits and proof-of-concepts rather than advisories, making it a valuable resource for those who need actionable data right away.This repository is updated daily with the most recently added submissions.
-Any additional resources can be found in our [binary sploits repository](https://github.com/offensive-security/exploit-database-bin-sploits).The legacy Exploit Database repository - New repo located at https://gitlab.com/exploit-database/exploitdb-bin-sploits
+Any additional resources can be found in our [binary sploits repository](https://github.com/offensive-security/exploit-database-bin-sploits).The legacy Exploit Database repository - New repo located at <https://gitlab.com/exploit-database/exploitdb-bin-sploits>

+- [SCC](https://github.com/humeafo/scc) A C/C++ shellcode compiler based on llvm/clang technology, make writing and testing shellcode more easier, you can write the code in C++, not only in C, you can use globals(see limitations) and C++ with full compiler syntax checking for APIs.
+- [Dshell](https://github.com/USArmyResearchLab/Dshell) An extensible network forensic analysis framework.
+Enables rapid development of plugins to support the dissection of network packet captures.
+- [wudimahua /Firewall](https://github.com/wudimahua/Firewall) 美国国家安全局NSA下属方程式黑客组织（Equation Group）被The Shadow Brokers（影子经纪人）hack出来的并免费分享的源码

 ### CTF